Requirements to Provide Live Streaming Services

 Hotlink policy - select the Disabled option to switch off hotlink policy security: otherwise choose Block by default.
 If the hotlink policy is set to block by default, fill in the Except for domains field to specify the domains to which the hotlink policy won’t be applied.

-- Enable secure Wowza – tick the box to protect your stream with Wowza secure token.
+- Enable secure Wowza – tick the checkbox to protect your stream with Wowza secure token.

 - Token for Edge/Flash player – specify the token authentication code.
 The authentication code will be then saved on the edge server.
 The token at the player side and the token at the edge server must match in order to make the video available.